 "Pencil Marks" was commissioned for the "Ireland: Texts and Contexts" issue of Wasafiri (Vol.25. no.2, Issue 62, Summer 2010), guest edited by Glenn Hooper and Gary Mckeone.
 Wasafiri describes itself as "Britain's premier magazine for international contemporary writing".
 The name of the journal is the Kiswahili word for 'travellers', and "captures our vision to focus on writing as a form of 'cultural travelling'".
 See wasafiri.org for further details.

-Birds are an important motif in Arthur's work — used in a metaphorical (or philosophical/symbolic), rather straightforwardly ornithological way.
-Kingfishers, blackbirds, waxwings, corncrakes and owls have all featured in his essays.
+Birds are an important motif in Arthur's work — used in a metaphorical (or philosophical/symbolic), rather than straightforwardly ornithological way.
+Kingfishers, blackbirds, waxwings, corncrakes, woodpigeons and owls have all featured in his essays.
 "Level Crossing" continues this theme, this time focusing on gyrfalcons.
 This essay's key point of reference lies in a news item regarding the unexpected age of some gyrfalcon nesting sites: "Carbon dating revealed that one nest in Kangerlussuag in central-west Greenland is between 2,360 and 2,740 years old" (from a report by Matt Walker, posted on the BBC News website, June 17th 2009).
-"Level Crossing" was published in the Summer 2010 issue of New Hibernia Review, an Irish Studies journal with a strong tradition of publishing contemporary writing.
+"Level Crossing" was first published in the Summer 2010 issue of New Hibernia Review (Vol.14 no.2, pp.9-16), an Irish Studies journal with a strong tradition of publishing contemporary writing.
 Among the poets who publish in its pages are Michael Longley and Moya Cannon; among the essayists, Tim Robinson and Floyd Skloot.
+"Level Crossing" was subsequently included in On the Shoreline of Knowledge.

 A characteristic of the essay is the presence of a self-reflexive thread that considers the nature of the genre in which the writing is being done.
 This thread can be seen in some of Arthur's work.
 "An Essay on the Esse" is his most sustained attempt to offer comment on the essay form.
 It was included in Irish Elegies and reprinted in issue 2 of The Pedestrian.